 Our semi-formal learners are children and young people who have a significant intellectual or cognitive impairment and may have difficulties with sensory processing, communication and self-help skills.

-Our formal learners access a range of National Curriculum subjects, modified for their developmental level.
+These children and young people access a range of National Curriculum subjects, modified for their developmental level.
 Their teaching sessions are more ‘formal’ and are taught in a structured way drawing upon their speaking, listening and communication skills.
 These learners may have moderate learning difficulties, ASD, ADHD and emotional difficulties.